thelmholtz/modularsynth/README.md

 While the webapp is dependency free, you might want to run `npm install` and then `node liteserver.js` to run local and avoid CORS issues with static files.

-You can play around with the prototype to this version on [codepen](https://codepen.io/Helmholtz/pen/YZpQXg), featuring some horrible code and some features not yet implemented here.
+You can play around with the prototype to this version on [codepen](https://codepen.io/Helmholtz/pen/YZpQXg), featuring some things not yet implemented here.

 ### A list of TODOs:
 - Add touch/mouse control and a sleek UI